-- catering for the diverse needs of all community members, including children, elderly and people with mobility limitations, by applying principles of universal, adaptable and inclusive design, - creating an attractive and functional relationship between buildings, private spaces and the public realm, in particular at street and podium levels, and across frontages to the Brisbane River, - iii. providing a ground plane that is connected, legible, permeable, inclusive and safe, - iv. applying Crime Prevention through Environmental Design (CPTED) principles17, - v. creating a positive relationship between public and private realms, - vi. allowing for innovative and temporary use of the public realm, and - vii. promoting identity and distinctive character, by working with the landscape, historic and cultural features of the area to create places with a strong relationship to their context.
+- catering for the diverse needs of all community members, including children, elderly and people with mobility limitations, by applying principles of universal, adaptable and inclusive design, - creating an attractive and functional relationship between buildings, private spaces and the public realm, in particular at street and podium levels, and across frontages to the Brisbane River, - iii. providing a ground plane that is connected, legible, permeable, inclusive and safe. - iv. applying Crime Prevention through Environmental Design (CPTED) principles, - v. creating a positive relationship between public and private realms, - vi. allowing for innovative and temporary use of the public realm, - vii. promoting identity and distinctive character, by working with the landscape, historic and cultural features of the area to create places with a strong relationship to their context, and - viii. emphasising gateway locations through urban design treatments that improve wayfinding and legibility within the PDA.

-2.5.1.2 Sub-tropical design18
+2.5.1.2 Sub-tropical design